-Seen by Governors April 2015
+Seen & approved by Governors October 2021

 Appendix A: Cyberbullying

 This is sending or posting harmful or cruel text or images using the Internet or other digital communication devices.
 It is the use of ICT, commonly a mobile 'phone or the internet, deliberately to upset someone else.